IRedDragonICY/Universal-Overclock-Display/README.md

 # Overclock-AUOAF90
-Overclock display from Acer Nitro 5 (AN515-57 Only)
+Overclock display for Acer Nitro 5 144 Hz (AN515-57 Only)